OfficialHacks/openwisp2-docs/developer/google-code-in.rst

 Mentors are volunteers and they have their own obligations to attend.

-Avoid asking them continously to review your task.
+AAAvoid asking them continously to review your task.
 You are in a queue and you need to wait at least 24 hours as indicated in the GCI guidelines

 **Hint**: optimize your time!